Carbon Minefields: Oil and gas exploration is surging to pre-Covid levels

 Experts at the International Institute for Sustainable Development analyzed global data collated by the research company Rystad.
 They found:

-• Companies spent USD 26.2 billion looking for more oil and gas in the past 12 months.
+- Companies spent an estimated USD 26.2 billion looking for more oil and gas in newly awarded and discovered fields over the past 12 months.
 Equinor, Shell, and BP were the biggest investors.

 Olivier Bois von Kursk, policy advisor at IISD, says, “Ending oil and gas licensing is a logical next step in the transition to clean energy.
 Governments need to put the COP 28 agreement into practice—particularly those with the wealth to drive investment into more sustainable sectors."